IARCbioinfo/GVCF_pipeline-nf/README.md

 ## GVCF_pipeline-nf
-### Nextflow pipeline for generate GVCF from BAM with GenomeAnalysisTK with step of realignment
+### Nextflow pipeline for generating GVCF from BAM with GenomeAnalysisTK with step of realignment

 #### Pipeline skeleton
 The pipeline is seperated in four chained nextflow processes: